LEYLANK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 SHELL I/O REDIRECTION AND FILTERING
 0. Hello world > Write a script that prints “Hello, World”, followed by a new line to the standard output.
-1. Write a script that displays a confused smiley
+1. Write a script that displays a confused smile
 2. Let's display a file > Display the content of the /etc/passwd file
 3. What about 2? > Display the content of /etc/passwd and /etc/hosts
+4. Last lines of a file > Display the last 10 lines of /etc/passwd